Why the route between Quebec and Montreal from Montreal is worth it

 From Montreal to Quebec City along the King's Road

 Most travelers take the highway to get there as quickly as possible Montreal to get to Quebec City.
-They don't know what they're missing.
-There is an alternative to monotonous highway driving, for which at least a full day should be planned.
-Two days are better if you want to see all the attractions along the route in peace.
-The King's Road, which leads directly along the north bank of the St. Lorenz through numerous idyllic villages and always offers beautiful views of the river.
+However, they don't know what they're missing.
+There's an alternative to the monotonous highway drive, which requires at least a full day.
+Two days are better, though, if you want to take your time to see all the attractions along the way.

 The Moulin Grenier in Repentigny